-The purpose of the SCS Jr. Kindergarten is to assist families by providing a program that gives pre-school-aged children the opportunity for social interaction, a caring and loving learning atmosphere and academic exposure in a Christian environment.
+The purpose of the SCS Little Lights Early Learning Centre is to assist families by providing a program that gives pre-school-aged children the opportunity for social interaction, a caring and loving learning atmosphere and academic exposure in a Christian environment.
+Our available programs are:

-JK-3 offers a themed approach with a new theme each month and a weekly letter and number to focus on.
-JK-4 offers instruction in reading readiness, social development and personal development.
+Our 3-Year-Old Program offers a themed approach with a new theme each month and a weekly letter and number to focus on.
+Our 4-Year-Old Program offers instruction in reading readiness, social development and personal development.
 The curriculum includes A Beka’s: “ABC-123” for phonics and number skills; “Readiness Skills K-4”, which provides practice in fine motor skills such as cutting a straight line, colouring, etc.; “ABC Writing Tablet” for beginning practice in letter formation; and A Beka Bible (Character Development).

-Since the Sussex Christian School Junior Kindergarten is a service for three and four-year-olds, the Province of New Brunswick states that the program falls under the Day Care Act, and as a result, must be licensed by the Province under that act.
+Since the Sussex Christian School Little Lights Early Learning Centre is a service for three and four-year-olds, the Province of New Brunswick states that the program falls under the Day Care Act, and as a result, must be licensed by the Province under that act.
 Therefore the NB Curriculum Framework for Early Learning and Child Care must be employed.
 SCS combines many of the concepts of the play-based ideology outlined in the NB Framework throughout the daily routine as we work toward the educational goals of the school as laid out above.
 Parents may access the NB Curriculum Framework and supporting documents online.

 Sussex Christian School presents a well-rounded early learning program.
 Children love this structured and nurturing program as it includes academic stimulation, small class sizes, fun and interactive programming, and interaction with students from all grade levels at SCS.
 The full day instruction sessions (Monday-Friday, 8:30 am – 2:00 pm) include instruction in reading readiness, social development and personal development.
 A strong educational foundation is developed with focus on phonics-based reading and basic math concepts to prepare them for further learning.